 Who I am: I am David G. Simmons.
-I am an Internet of Things pioneer who has been working in the field for over a decade.
-I was recently the Chief Technology Evangelist for PsiKick which is a (very) small startup in the IoT space developing extremely low-power IoT chips.
-Truly some of the most remarkable new IoT technology I’ve seen in many years!
+I am an Internet of Things (IoT) pioneer who has been working in the field for 15 years – no, that's not a typo.
+I am now the Head of Developer Relations at QuestDB.
+Previously I was the Senior Developer Advocate at Influx Data, a time-series database maker.
+If you're wondering how that's related to IoT, see this.
+Before that I was the Chief Technology Evangelist for PsiKick which is a (very) small startup in the IoT space developing extremely low-power IoT chips.

 Before that I was a researcher in the field of Wireless Sensor Networks.
 More specifically, I worked on the Sun SPOT Java-based Wireless Sensor Platform for

 Sun Oracle Labs.
 I also wrote installers, and a whole lot of Java.
 I wrote PHP, HTML, shell scripts, a little bit of C, etc. I'm handy with a soldering iron, an oscilliscope, and a little bit of other hardware-development type stuff.
 Not bad for a software guy.
 We pretty much invented the Internet of Things (IoT) and I'm one of those people that knows more about the IoT than anyone.
 I've certainly been doing it longer than almost anyone.